Issue

-This project proposal is directly linked to the DHS requirements for food and agricultural events that are a catastrophic event of national concern.
+This project is directly linked to the DHS requirements for food and agricultural events that are a catastrophic event of national concern.
 To measure economic impacts on the U.S. pork production supply chain.
 (1) To estimate the economic welfare impacts on the U.S. pork supply chain.
 (2) To estimate the direct, indirect, and induced effects of the U.S. swine industry, allied industries, and non-agricultural industries.
 (3) To determine the duration for which economic indicator impacts can be categorized at the regional, national, and international levels.

 Value Proposition: